 Once I reached Corniglia, I was welcomed by maybe 5 or 6 gelato shops.
 The gelato God’s were like, “Katie, you’re hot, you’re tired, eat gelato…” And I was like, “okay, I don’t need any convincing!”
 I got limone and the local honey and walnut, which was so good.
 Not too sweet, just creamy and savory.

-After my walk, I felt ready to head back to Monterosso, so I caught the local train back, and headed directly to meet Wanda and check into my room.
-Wanda was so kind to make sure to tell me about all of the amenities (breakfast and a beautiful terrace) and answer any questions that I had about the town.
+After my walk I felt very ready to head back to Monterosso, so I caught the local train, and headed directly to meet Wanda to check into my room.
+Wanda was so kind to make sure to tell me about all of the amenities (breakfast and a beautiful terrace) and answer all of my questions that I had about Monterosso.